 Alexander Beecroft teaches courses in Greek and Latin language and literature, ancient civilizations, literary theory (ancient and modern) and the theory and practice of world literature.
 His major areas of research interest are in the literatures of Ancient Greece and Rome, pre-Tang Chinese literature (i.e. before AD 600), as well as current debates about world literature.
-His work has been published in journals ranging from the Transactions of the American Philological Association to Early Medieval China to the New Left Review, and he has been invited to present his work in Europe and in China, as well as across North America.
 His first book, Authorship and Cultural Identity in Early Greece and China: Patterns of Literary Circulation was published by Cambridge University Press in 2010.
-He was the winner of a Morse Junior Faculty Fellowship in the Humanities in 2006-07, while teaching Comparative Literature at Yale University, and was the recipient of a Charles A. Ryskamp Research Fellowship in the Humanities from the American Council of Learned Societies for the 2011-12 academic year for work on his next book project, An Ecology of Verbal Art: Literature and its Worlds, from Local to Global.
+He was the recipient of a Charles A. Ryskamp Research Fellowship in the Humanities from the American Council of Learned Societies for the 2011-12 academic year for work on his second book, An Ecology of World Literature: From Antiquity to the Present Day.
+(Verso, January 2015).
+His current projectt, A Global History of Literature, is under contract with Johns Hopkins University Press.
 He is also the Secretary-Treasurer of the American Comparative Literature Association.

 2003 Ph.D, Comparative Literature, Harvard University

 1995 B.A.(Honours) Classics, University of Alberta, Edmonton, Canada.

 Shi Jing, Chu Ci and pre-Qin philosophical and historical texts

 Han and Six Dynasties poetry

 Introduction to Classical Mythology

 Topics in Literary Theory: Nostos: Nostalgia, Exile, Cosmopolitanism